Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 ### Massprodusing DLCs

-Efficient, well-organized production of DLCs is great for two reasons.
+The efficient, well-organized production of DLCs is great for two reasons.

-**Firstly**, it forms a strong developing ecosystem uniting the company and the player community:
+**Firstly**, it forms a resilient developing ecosystem uniting the company and the player community:

 1. With each released DLC, you improve the base game, tune it to a specific niche, and eventually become a monopolist in it.
 2. Improved base game continues to be bought by players for whom it was not so good before.
-Therefore, your community continues to grow for a long time after the release.
+Therefore, your community continues to grow long after the release.
 3. A strong community provides quick and high-quality feedback for your decisions, leading to the release of better DLCs.
 Good DLCs improve the game.
-Improved game attracts people to the community.
+The improved game attracts people to the community.
 The community provides even better feedback.

 /// brigid-images
 src = "./images/dlc-feedback-loop.png"